dfinity/dre-airflow/rollout-dashboard/README.md

   * This will require important changes to the data structures used to hold the rollout state.
 * Parallelize API requests when it makes sense.
 * Favicon.ico!
-* Send change updates to all connected browsers via WebSocket or somesuch instead of making each client XHR repeatedly.
+* Send change updates to all connected browsers via WebSocket or SSE instead of making each client XHR repeatedly.
 * Make backend improve errors by returning JSON structured errors so the frontend can show reasonable things.

 ## Things this project uses: